Jaeelway/Jaeelway/README.md

 * Tkinter
 * Lógica de Programação

+Frequentemente fazendo mini projetos em Python 🐇

 ## 🇺🇸 About me

 # Hi there!
 I'm Jae 👋

-- Computer Engineering student currently learning Python, Git and software development (1 period);
+- Computer Engineering student currently learning Python, Git and software development (1st semester);
 - Currently learning Python;
 - Working on mini-projects and learning programming little by little;
 - Interested in technology, graphical interfaces, automation, and software development;
-- My pronouns are: ✨ any one ✨
+- My pronouns are: ✨ any pronouns ✨

 I know English!
 I'm learning to pronounce and speak English little by little, but overall, I can read and write in English.